Marvellous-Codeworks/Homepage/docs/TMS/faq.md

 ### What should I include in a bug report?

 For anything related to broken favicons or Tab Groups, run a scan on [Tab Health](./pages/tab-health) and use **Copy report** to paste the results directly into your issue.
-For anything else, open the [Diagnostic page](./pages/diagnostic-page), enable **captureLogs**, reproduce the problem, then use **Copy report** or **Download report** — this bundles your TMS version, browser details and recent logs into one shareable block.
+For anything else, open the [Diagnostic page](./pages/diagnostic-page), enable **captureLogs**, reproduce the problem, then use **Copy report** or **Download report**, this bundles your TMS version, browser details and recent logs into one shareable block.

 ### How can I translate TMS into my language?